-- 1. In the function generator menu swipe to find group PV table (PS) and tap it. - 2.
-Adjust the four parameters as required for the simulation. - 3.
-Do not forget to adjust the global limits for voltage and power in the next screen.
-The voltage (U) setting is automatically set as high as $U{oc}$ and should not be lower, but can be higher. - 4.
-Proceed to the main function screen with Restaurant Contrary to other functions, the DC output is not automatically switched on, because then the function would immediately.
+- 3. Do not forget to adjust the global limits for voltage and power in the next screen.
+The voltage (U) setting is automatically set as high as U{∞} and should not be lower, but can be higher. - 4.
+Proceed to the main function screen with Reverse Contrary to other functions, the DC output is not automatically switched on, because then the function would immediately.
 The function is only started when the user switches the DC output on.